williamgherman/c-solutions/06/exercises/05/README.md

 ### Solution
-The third statement (c) is not equivalent to the other two, because the `do` statement will always run at least once, then check if the condition in the `while` statment is true, unlike the other two statements, which always check the condition first.
+The third statement (c) is not equivalent to the other two, because the `do` statement will always run at least once, then check if the condition in the `while` statement is true, unlike the other two statements, which always check the condition first.